yzy1996/Awesome-Generative-Model/for-Latent-Manipulation/README.md

 latent vector $\boldsymbol{z} \in \mathbb{R}^m$ from a known distribution $P(\boldsymbol{z})$, and sample $N$ random vectors $\mathbb{Z} = \{\boldsymbol{z}^{(1)}, \dots, \boldsymbol{z}^{(N)}\}$

+We want to discover K non-linear interpretable paths on the latent space